gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Libraries that are buildable but not built by us
 - System libraries
 - Convert 'dependency' syntax to add to this container?
+- Fix paths in linker: don't link with absolute path

 ## Story: Allow source sets to be generated